How to Use Gas Fireplace Safely: Beginner's Guide

 Discoloration of Logs or Walls

 Sooty logs or walls often mean incomplete combustion.
 Check that your air shutter is adjusted correctly.
+With a proper wall maintenance, you can turn on the gas fireplace with a wall key as well.

 For vented fireplaces, ensure the chimney isn't blocked.
 If the problem persists, have a technician check your gas pressure and burner alignment.